Call to order: 01352 757777

 What are Oats for Horses?

 Most oats fed to horses are whole, meaning each kernel is encased in a hull or fibrous sheath.
-Because the inside of the oat is the nutritious part oats are frequently subjected to processing, typically rolling or crimping, which cracks the hulls and renders them more digestible as they pass through the digestive system.
+Because the inside of the oat is the nutritious part, oats are frequently subjected to processing, typically rolling or crimping, which cracks the hulls and renders them more digestible as they pass through the digestive system, thereby increasing their digestible energy.
 Hulls constitute a considerable portion of the grain, between 23 and 35% depending on the variety, and are usually over 30% crude fibre.
 Because of their high fibre content and lower starch value in comparison to maize and barley, whole oats have traditionally been a relatively safe feed for horses as long as they are not EMS or lamintic.
-Oats are the only cereal that our team at Forageplus feel should be routinely fed to metabolically healthy horses but we like them to be fed as the groat and in a high fibre carrier such as unmollassed beet pulp.

-What types of horse oats can I feed to horses?
+What types of horse oats, such as rolled oats, can I feed to horses?

 • Whole oats: These are as they come from the field, complete with the husks (or outer casing).
 This means they have the highest fibre level of all oats and grains.
 However, very young horses or veterans with teeth problems may have difficulty chewing these, so will not get the full nutritional benefit.
 These oats are best soaked overnight before feeding.
 Some people will sprout this type of oat.